|

 Locate and map any cave in Tuscany

-give you information about the cave in the form of a popup window.
-The most important info is obtained by pressing the links in the two rightmost boxes of the popup table; these link to
+up window give you information about the cave.
+The most important info is obtained by pressing the two links in the table; these link to

 pdf files containing (1) limited basic data about the cave ('Scheda'), and (b) a map of the cave ('Rilievo').
 For really crap caves the Rilievo map may not be present, though it usually is..